 Website Faculty of Information, University of Toronto

-The Faculty of Information at the University of Toronto invites applications for a full-time teaching stream position at the rank of Assistant Professor, Teaching Stream in the area of User Experience Design (UXD).
-The expected start date is July 1, 2022, or shortly thereafter.
+The Faculty of Information at the University of Toronto invites applications for one (1) full-time teaching stream faculty position at the rank of Assistant Professor, Teaching Stream in the area of human-computer interaction or user experience design.
+The appointment is expected to begin July 1, 2023.

-Candidates must have teaching expertise in a degree granting program at the undergraduate and/or graduate level, including lecture preparation and delivery, curriculum development, and development of online material/lectures.
-Additionally, candidates must possess a demonstrated commitment to excellent and innovative pedagogical practices and an engagement in teaching-related scholarly activities.
-Publications in pedagogical approaches related to design would be an asset.
+Candidates must have teaching experience, including lecture preparation and delivery, and curriculum development.
+Additionally, candidates must possess a demonstrated commitment to excellent and innovative pedagogical practices.
+Publications in pedagogical approaches or an engagement in teaching-related scholarly activities are expected.

-Evidence of excellence in teaching and a commitment to excellent pedagogical inquiry can be demonstrated through a mix of teaching accomplishments, awards and accolades, presentations at significant conferences, workshops, panels and events organized, peer reviewed pedagogy-focused publications, other pedagogical or tutorial materials and activities (e.g., multimedia assets), evidence of Scholarship of Teaching and Learning (SoTL), strong letters of reference from referees of high standing, as well as the teaching dossier submitted as part of the application.
-The dossier must include a strong teaching statement, sample syllabi, course materials, and teaching evaluations.
+Evidence of excellence in teaching and a commitment to excellent pedagogical inquiry can be demonstrated through a mix of teaching accomplishments, awards and accolades, presentations at significant conferences, workshops, panels and events organized, peer reviewed publications, other pedagogical or tutorial materials and activities (e.g., multimedia assets), evidence of Scholarship of Teaching and Learning (SoTL), strong letters of reference, and the teaching dossier submitted as part of the application that should include a strong teaching statement, sample syllabi, course materials, and teaching evaluations.
 Teaching excellence will be evaluated commensurate with the career stage of the candidate, taking into consideration the life, trajectory and any special circumstances (e.g., career interruptions) as outlined in the submitted materials.

 As part of the University of Toronto, the Faculty of Information offers the opportunity to teach, research, and live in one of the most diverse cities in the world.
 We seek candidates who have demonstrated a commitment to equity, diversity, inclusion, and the promotion of a respectful and collegial learning and working environment through their application materials.
 Candidates therefore must submit a statement of contributions to equity and diversity, which might cover topics such as (but not limited to): teaching or research that incorporates a focus on underrepresented communities, the development of inclusive pedagogies, or the mentoring of students from underrepresented groups.